 Brazilian Laws

-DECISION OF THE STANDING COMMITTEE OF THE NATIONAL PEOPLE’S CONGRESS ON APPROVING THE CONVENTION FOR THE SAFEGUARDING OF INTANGIBLE CULTURAL HERITAGE
+DECISION OF THE STANDING COMMITTEE OF THE NATIONAL PEOPLE’S CONGRESS ON AMENDING THE LAND ADMINISTRATION LAW OF THE PEOPLE’S REPUBLIC OF CHINA

 Standing Committee of the National People’s Congress

-Decision of the Standing Committee of the National People’s Congress on Approving the Convention for the Safeguarding of Intangible
+The Decision of the Standing Committee of the National People’s Congress on Amending the Land Administration Law of the People’s Republic

-The 11th Session of the Standing Committee of the Tenth National People’s Congress decides to ratify the Convention for the Safeguarding
+The 11th Session of the Standing Committee of the Tenth National People’s Congress decides to make the following revisions on the

-is made by the Government of the People’s Republic of China.
+Land Administration Law of the People’s Republic of China:

 Standing Committee of the National People’s Congress